AbhishekMankame/internet-speed-checker/README.md

 # internet-speed-checker
-This is a internet speed checker using python
+This is a internet speed checker using python.